Adobe Flash Player: Desktop platforms

 On February 22, 2012, Adobe announced that it would no longer release new versions of NPAPI Flash plugins for Linux, although Flash Player 11.2 would continue to receive security updates.
-In August 2016 Adobe announced that, beginning with version 24, it will resume offering of Flash Player for Linux for other browsers.
+In August 2016, Adobe announced that, beginning with version 24, it would resume offering of Flash Player for Linux for other browsers.

-The Extended Support Release (ESR) of Flash Player on macOS and Windows was a version of Flash Player kept up to date with security updates, but none of the new features or bug fixes available in later versions.
+The Extended Support Release (ESR) of Flash Player on macOS and Windows was a version of Flash Player kept up to date with security updates, but it did not include the new features or bug fixes available in later versions.
 In August 2016, Adobe discontinued the ESR branch and instead focused solely on the standard release.

 Version 10 can be run under Windows 98/Me using KernelEx.
 HP offered Version 6 of the player for HP-UX, while Innotek GmbH offered versions 4 and 5 for OS/2.
 Other versions of the player have been available at some point for BeOS.